harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-api-block.md

 ![Linux API block](./static/images/linux-api-block.png)

 ## Use cases
-- Validates how well your system can handle disruptions in API services for a specific pod.
+- Validates how well your system can handle API service disruptions for a Linux server.
-- Ensures that your load balancer is effectively distributing traffic to healthy pods in the cluster.
+- Ensures that your load balancer is effectively distributing traffic to the Linux server.
-- Checks if your system's failover mechanisms work as expected when one of the pods becomes unresponsive.
+- Checks if your system's failover mechanisms work as expected when the Linux server becomes unresponsive.
-- Evaluate if your system can gracefully degrade performance when a specific component (in this case, a pod) is experiencing issues.
+- Evaluate if your system can gracefully degrade performance when a specific component (in this case, the Linux server) is experiencing issues.

 <Ossupport />